-- using profane or disrespectful language or gesturing in a profane or disrespectful manner at a staff member - 11.
+- 10. Gross disrespect or disobedience to a staff member, - using profane or disrespectful language or gesturing in a profane or disrespectful manner at a staff member - 11.
 Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant - 12.
 Possessing a weapon, look-a-like gun or knife that does not violate state law (Law enforcement will be contacted) - 13.
 This list of offenses is not all inclusive.